 August 3, 2008 — I am the most not into politics.
 Normally, that just means I’m bored by the subject.
-In times like the current presidential election year, though, it means I’m completely annoyed by it.
+In times like the current presidential election year, it means I’m annoyed by it.
 I do admit to voting in major elections, but that’s just so I can get out of work for a few hours.
-Bumper-stick that on your car for four years.
-I vote to get out of work.
+Bumper-stick that on your car for four years: I vote to get out of work.
 So if I was going out of my way to visit and write about the final resting place of a U.S. president, there had to be a better reason than just the fact that he was a U.S. president.

 In fact, there are three reasons.
-When added together, they give the tomb of James A. Garfield, 20th president of the United States of America, a radar signal big and glowing green enough to show up on my horribly mis-calibrated instrument.
+When added together, they give the tomb of James A. Garfield, 20th President of the United States of America, a radar signal big and glowing green enough to show up on my horribly mis-calibrated instrument.
 In no particular order they are: The silly length of his presidency, the un-called for design of his tomb, and the unique station of his remains.

 Back to Garfield, he was elected in 1881 and served the length of a single season of television before he was assassinated for a couple of boring reasons, but mostly because the series needed a cliffhanger.
-Now, I reckon there could be some two-termers that accomplished less than President Garfield did in his six months, three of which he spent with a score of doctor’s hands inside of his abdomen, but you’d be hard-pressed to prove it.
+I reckon there could be some two-termers that accomplished less than President Garfield did in his six months, three of which he spent with doctors' hands inside of his abdomen, but you’d be hard-pressed to prove it.
 At least he wasn't William Henry Harrison, though.
 He served only a single month as president before being assassinated...by pneumonia...for standing in the cold and giving the longest inaugural address in the history of the presidency.
 Sometimes life seems like it was written by Douglas Adams.

 All told, it doesn’t at all look like the final resting place of an American political figure.
 Maybe an ancient sultan or czar, but certainly not an Industrial Age politico, the epitome of whose career culminated in a bacteria-laden finger puncturing his liver.
 Oh, I forgot to explain that part.
 Garfield didn’t die right away when he was shot, but was treated for months afterward by doctors who weren’t exactly current on the principles of sterilization.
 As a result, many of them clumsily probed his bullet wound with their grubby fingers and instruments, eventually perforating his liver and doing what the benignly lodged bullet couldn’t: kill a president.